yuyang339/cs140e-21spr/labs/15-integration/README.md

 have rock-solid context switching code and a ruthless way to immediately detect a different in any register at any instruction from any mistake that leads to a user-visible change.
 You can use this setup to keep doing many changes with an induction-based safety net.

 Some simple changes:
+  0. change the linker to load multiple programs at once.
   1. Change the page size.
   2. Use two page tables (one for system, one for user-level)
   3. Compile `pix` with higher level optimizations.